MindscapeHQ/raygun4java/development.md

    ```

 3. **Prepare the release**:
-    - Ensure all changes are committed to your SCM.
+    - Ensure all changes are committed to git.
     - Run the Maven release prepare command:
       ```bash
       mvn release:prepare